British Rail Class 11: Export locomotives

 Close to 100 almost identical machines were built by English Electric and supplied to Nederlandse Spoorwegen (NS) as its 500 Class & 600 Class diesel locomotives.
-In addition to the exported 501–510 mentioned above, 500 Class also included 511–545.
+In addition to the exported 501–510, 500 Class also included 511–545.
 Sixty-five of the 600 Class locomotives were built by English Electric between 1950 and 1957, numbered 601–665, at either Dick, Kerr & Co.
 Works (601–610) in Preston or Vulcan Foundry Works (remainder) in Newton-le-Willows.
-A further batch of 15 locomotives were exported without engines so that they could be fitted as such in the Netherlands.
-They were numbered 701–715.
+A further batch of 15 locomotives were exported without engines, so that they could be fitted as such in the Netherlands; they were numbered 701–715.

 Another export order was to Australia, with 16 locomotives built in 1951 but with the design modified for use on 5 ft 3 in gauge railways.
 The Victorian Railways bought ten, which were designated as F class, and six were bought by the State Electricity Commission of Victoria for shunting on sidings connected to Victorian Railways tracks.

 One member of Class 11 was built for transporting British soldiers in the former Nazi-occupied countries.
-Throughout the liberation period it travelled through France, Belgium and the Netherlands before finally reaching Germany.
-It was then used for transporting British troops and for shunting, and was occasionally used on a few branch lines until 1957.
-The reason was that after the war the newly founded Deutsche Bundesbahn had to build up its locomotive fleet.
+Throughout the liberation period, it travelled through France, Belgium and the Netherlands, before finally reaching Germany.
+It was then used for transporting British troops and for shunting and was occasionally used on a few branch lines until 1957.
+The reason was that, after the war, the newly founded Deutsche Bundesbahn had to build up its locomotive fleet.
 As the more powerful German engines began to roll out, the Class 11 diesel was used less and, in 1953, it was withdrawn.
 It stood in Hamm Engine shed, in West Germany, until it was bought by Danish State Railways in 1957.
 It was then renumbered to DSB ML 6 and liveried in the dark green of Danish diesel shunters.
 It served on shunting duties in Copenhagen yards until 1973, when it was finally withdrawn for good and scrapped in 1974, in Hedehusene, Denmark.

-English Electric works numbers 1550 & 1551 were built in 1949 for Swedish State Railways, numbered 3 and 4 respectively.
-They were tested in harbour shunting in Gothenburg.
-They were later sent to northern Sweden and the ore loading harbour of Luleå.
-From there to a mine outside of Stockholm where they did service into 1992.
-Both are preserved at Bothnia Railway Museum in Luleå.
+English Electric works numbers 1550 and 1551 were built in 1949 for Swedish State Railways, numbered 3 and 4 respectively; they were tested in harbour shunting in Gothenburg.
+They were later sent to northern Sweden and the ore loading harbour of Luleå; they were later moved to a mine outside of Stockholm for service into 1992.
+Both are now preserved at Bothnia Railway Museum in Luleå.